 If you’ve been cooking for a while, you probably know all about making eggs, but if you’re new, we’ll show you how to fry an egg and how to make an omelet of your own.
 And even for all the professional chefs, we’ve got tips about hard-boiled eggs we bet you never knew.
-Plus an egg recipe you’ll love!
+Plus, we’ll share an egg recipe that you’ll love!

 How to Fry an Egg – Over Easy

 Do you know how to fry an egg?
 If not, you’ve come to the right place!
 It’s easy–we’ll show you how.

 1. Turn your stove on and place your skillet pan on the stove.

 3. Your egg should look like this.
 Toss some pepper on top for seasoning.

 4. Flip it over.
 It should now look like this.

 5. Flip again to make sure it’s done.

 6. Use your non- scratch spatula to toss on to a plate and you’re done!